 They're big questions: Are oats good for weight loss?
 What are the best oats to eat?
-Here are answers to your burning questions, plus a delicious recipe for a microwave cherry oatmeal bowl.
+Find out if oatmeal is good for weight loss, plus answers to your other burning questions.
+Also get a delicious recipe for a microwave cherry oatmeal bowl.

 In the study, 45 people ate the following breakfasts on three different mornings:

 - 1.4 ounces instant oatmeal, mixed with 8 ounces boiling water, plus 6.5 ounces fat-free milk